Arkleseisure/Arkleseisure.github.io/README.md

 NOTE: THIS WEBSITE IS STILL A WORK IN PROGRESS.
-NAVIGATE IT AT YOUR OWN RISK.
+NAVIGATE IT AT YOUR OWN RISK (not that I expect it to be particularly dangerous, but yk).

 This is a project for the BlueDot Alignment course attempting to automate interpretability by fully explaining neural networks using ChatGPT.
 This is attempted on 2 problems: the XOR problem and the MNIST dataset.